pikulet/intellex/README.txt

 The remaining of this document describes the implementation of the complete system, which nevertheless makes available the functionality for dealing with Boolean operators and phrasal queries.

+The final order of documents we return is:
+1. POSITIVE LIST
+2. DOCUMENTS MATCHING BOTH BOOLEAN AND PHRASAL SEARCH
+3. BASELINE TF-IDF SEARCH
+4. WORDNET EXPANSION WITHOUT BOOLEAN SEARCH
+5. if the wordnet expansion returns fewer than 2 terms (the term is rare), then we perform Rocchio expansion

 ## Search system

 Before any query is processed by the Vector Space Model (VSM) evaluation class Eval, it is parsed into a